valohai/docs/source/tutorials/example-project/index.rst

 Example projects
 ###################

-If you wish to understand Valohai without running anything yourself, read about the core concepts.
+If you wish to understand Valohai without running anything yourself, :doc:`read about the core concepts. </topic-guides/index>`

 If you wish to get your hands dirty, you can get a feeling for the platform with these quickstarts:

 .. toctree::
     :titlesonly: